PrasadDaCDH/MyProject/Kubernetes Errors/Errors and Answers.md

 Soultion:-> Check if there are any configuration mistakes
 	:-> Check the Liveness probe parameters
  	:-> Check the memory and that is required for the pods presnet or not

+3> **The pods are stucked into Pending state**

+	1>The issue can be related to the node that the pod wants to run is not running :-> Check the node selector label and see if that node is running or not Add label to the node and add nodeselector to the deployment file given

+       2>Node Affinity:->
+       	When the pods we want to launch on certain nodes or want to launch even if node is not found with Affinity

+       	:-> Check if the Affinity that has given requried affinity or Perfered affinity :-> In prefered if does not find the matching lable for the pods to launch on nodes it will launch on any available nodes

+ 	3>Taints:
+  	When you want to upgrade the nodes or you don't want it to schadule for any pods then you can use taints
+    	#kubectl taint nodes nodename key1=value1:NoSchedule
+    	:-> Noschedule ( don't schedule any pods on it) :-> NoExecute (all the running pods will be deleted) :-> PrefredNoToschedule (only schedule as a last option)

 Question 1: What causes the error "CrashLoopBackOff" in a Kubernetes pod, and how do you troubleshoot it?
 :->